peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/lambda.md

 - Ability to deploy within a VPC + assign security groups
 - IAM execution role must be attached to the Lambda function
 - You define the policies for the role that the Lambda function will take when running (IE, permissions for a DynamoDB Table or access to an S3 Bucket, etc)
+- Three types of invocations:
+    - RequestResponse: (default, sync)
+    - Event: (async, AWS events use this, returns just a status code, if you have an error, define a DLQ to check for problems)
+    - DryRun: from the CLI, checks permissions but does not run the function

 ## AWS Lambda Synchronous Invocation